 Regional culture deserves celebrating and this novel is a good step towards a wider recognition of it in the national literary scene.
 It is funny, heart-warming and heart-breaking, something that lets Anneliese Mackintosh’s talent shine through.
 A rare, universal thing that is a definite must for any reading list.

-Consider purchasing from one of Manchester’s independent book shops.
+So Happy It Hurts by Anneliese Mackintosh is published by Penguin.
+Consider buying a copy from one of Greater Manchester’s independent book shops.